WORK PORTFOLIO

 I am always really grateful to be invited to give in-person talks at conferences or when visiting organisations, deliver presentations on virtual webinars or online events, and participate as a guest on other podcasts.

-THE DATAVIZ TOOLS CATALOGUE
+THE DATAVIZ RESOURCES CATALOGUE

 THE CHARTMAKER DIRECTORY

-The ‘Chartmaker Directory‘ is a catalogue of examples and solution references to help answer the common question about the capability of different tools with respect to making different charts.
+The Chartmaker Directory is a popular catalogue of examples and solution references to help answer common questions that get asked about the capability of different tools with respect to making different charts.

-Launched in 2017, this directory began as simply an organised repository of my collected bookmarks, but was then expanded to become a crowd-sourced solution, available for anyone to access and contribute.
-Though it does not claim to be an exhaustive directory, with over 1300 references – and growing – it should offer a useful practical guide to understand what tools will make which charts, and what charts can be made with which tools.
+Though it does not claim to be – nor could it ever be – an exhaustive directory, with nearly 1500 references and growing it should at least offer a useful and practical guide to help you understand what tools can make which charts, and which charts can be made with what tools.

 The 'LittLE OF DATA VISUALISATION' SERIES